duerrfk/Faros/README.md

     $> avrdude -c usbasp -p m328p -U lfuse:w:0x42:m -U hfuse:w:0xd9:m -U efuse:w:0x06:m

-Then, we compile and write the program to the ATMega.
-Before compiling the program, make sure you have adapted the pins (see above), SPI clock divider (see above), and to generate code for an ATMega at 1 MHz.
+Then, we compile and write the program to the ATmega.
+Before compiling the program, make sure you have adapted the pins (see above), SPI clock divider (see above), and to generate code for an ATmega at 1 MHz.
 In the repository, you will find a suitable board definition for the Arduino IDE (see folder `board_definition`).
 Copy the directory `faros-atmega` into the folder `hardware` in your Arduino sketchbook.
 Then you should find and select the board  called `Faros ATMega 328P @ 1 MHz` under the menu item `Tools/Board`.

-Compiling generates a hex file that we need to program the ATMega.
+Compiling generates a hex file that we need to program the ATmega.
 This hex file is a little bit hidden in the temporary build directory of the Arduino IDE.
 If you use Linux  and Arduino IDE 1.6, have a look at the `/tmp` directory.
 After hitting the  compile button in the Arduino IDE, search for the